deghislain/ArmelProjects/SoapWSAppSystem/README.txt

 SOAPWSAppSystem is a web service platform that provide a variety of services.
-The following technology was used: java, eclipse, tomcat as web runtime, CFX as web service runtime.
+The following technologies were used: java, eclipse, tomcat as web runtime, CFX as web service runtime.

 The platform provide the following services: